Ziocash/PdfSmith/README.md

 # PDF Smith
-A service to create a PDF document from a dynamic template.
+A service to create a PDF documents from a dynamic template.